 ...and provide low core loss at the high switching frequency.
-Low cost powdered iron cores have a gradual saturation characteristic but can introduce considerable AC core loss, especially when the inductor value is relatively low and the ripple current is high.
-Ferrite materials, although more expensive, and have an abrupt saturation characteristic with the inductance dropping sharply when the peak design current is exceeded.
-Nevertheless, they are preferred at high switching frequencies because they present very low core loss while the designer is only required to prevent saturation.
-In general, ferrite or molypermalloy materials are a better choice for all but the most cost sensitive applications.
+Low cost powdered-iron cores are inappropriate for 900kHz operation.
+Gapped ferrite inductors are widely available for consideration.
+Select devices that have operating data shown up to 1MHz.
+Ferrite materials, on the other hand, are more expensive and have an abrupt saturation characteristic with the inductance dropping sharply when the peak design current is exceeded.
+Nevertheless, they are preferred at high switching frequencies because they present very low core loss and the design only needs to prevent saturation.
+In general, ferrite or molypermalloy materials will be used with the SP7651.